rictoo/Protein-Family-Classification/README.md

 ## Dataset Overview

 The dataset in question comprised approximately 1 million amino acid sequences, each labelled with a specific protein class.
 In our analysis of the training data, we observed that the median sequence length stands at 119.0 amino acids.
-The labels in the training data encompassed 17,929 unique protein family classes, all of which are consistently labelled.
-No malformed sequences were identified.
-However, there were duplicated samples, which were subsequently removed.
-Moreover, some samples were found to be shared between the training and validation/test sets; these were removed from the latter.
+The labels in the training data encompassed 17,929 unique protein family classes.

 ## Data Preprocessing